MailTape/MailTape-v1/_posts/2018-02-18-Alligator-x-Tenere.md

 track7_color: vibrant
 episode_URL: 'https://www.mailta.pe/300/alligator-x-tenere/'
 ---
-<p id="introduction">This morning, our guest [Run Child Run](https://runchildrun.bandcamp.com/album/vanishing-point) has blessed us with a distinctive selection of timeless tracks.</p>
+<p id="introduction">This morning is special.
+It's our 300th episode, and to celebrate we have invited two guests.
+Alligator and Ténéré who were also our guest at the first edition of Mailtape Live yesterday night in Paris at the Popup!.</p>

 # Vanishing point